Del Mar High School: Tools

-Del Mar, along with the rest of the Campbell Union High School District, is set up for teachers to electronically enter their students’ grades on AERIES, a program that then allows students and parents to check their grades online.
+Del Mar, along with the rest of the Campbell Union High School District, is set up for teachers to electronically enter their students' grades on AERIES, a program that then allows students and parents to check their grades online.
 Also, Del Mar is on SchoolLoop, a program that allows teachers to post homework assignments, test dates, and notes online, in addition to providing the opportunity to communicate with their students by email.

 Community

 Parent associations/Booster clubs at Del Mar include the Dons Club, PTA, Padres Unidos, and the Performing Arts Association.
 Membership in the Dons Club includes discounts to get into most athletic events that charge admission.

 Faculty

-The administration/staff for Del Mar High School includes principal Larry Lopez, assistant principals Diana Nguyen, Juan Gonzalez and Lindsay Pebworth, counselors Evelyn Beas, Kristie Geist and Richard Mendoza, activities director Courtney Van Benthuysen, and athletics director Ryan Castaneda.
-A great number of the teachers at Del Mar have been hired in the last three years.
-Del Mar has young Staff and Coaches in charge of some of the sports teams and students in charge of the newspaper, and yearbook.
+The administration/staff for Del Mar High School includes principal Diana Nguyen, assistant principals Loan Ly, Cedric Nguyen and Martha Bejar, counselors Evelyn Beas, Kristie Geist, Jenifer Martinez, and Amanda Perez, activities director Stacie Gardner, and athletics director Ryan Castaneda.

-Students

-West Valley is a popular community college among Del Mar students, and many Del Mar students have gone on to colleges and universities in the UC and CSU systems, as well as private schools such as Santa Clara University, Pacific University, Northwestern, and Stanford.

-Several school awards are presented at graduation, including the Principal's Cup, the Laurance J. Hill Award, and the titles of valedictorian and salutatorian.
-Laurance Hill was a principal of the old Campbell High School, and played an important role in the expansion of the CUHSD district.
-An award in his name is given out to those with good grades and high involvement in school, especially in community service.